+Figure 6.
+Predicted theoretical design process.
+From “Analyzing the Tacit Strategies of Novice Designers” by M. Welch, M., 1999, Research in Science & Technological Education, 17(1), p.
+28. Copyright 1999 Taylor and Francis Ltd.

 He found that students did not follow an idealized design process.
 They evaluated their design much more frequently that the model would predict, tried one idea at a time instead of evaluating alternatives, and preferred 3-dimensional materials to 2-dimensional sketches.
 Welch used a variation of grounded theory to produce codes for the study by first using codes for known design activities and then adding those induced by grounded coding theory.
 The major categories for the codes were: 1) understand the problem, 2) generate possible solutions, 3) model, 4) build, and 5) evaluate.
 These general categories and/or the method used to generate the codes could be utilized in my own research with younger students.